logb-wip/logb-wip.github.io/_posts/2024-10-11-samformer.md

 ## <a id="goal"></a>Goal 🚀
 > Fear not, those who delved into the maths of the kernel trick, for its advent in deep learning is coming.

-In this blog post, we focus on ***SAMformer***, a transformer-based architecture for time series forecasting proposed in [*SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting with Sharpness-Aware Minimization and Channel-Wise Attention*](https://arxiv.org/pdf/2402.10198) <d-cite key="mairal2016endtoend"></d-cite>.
+In this blog post, we focus on ***SAMformer***, a transformer-based architecture for time series forecasting proposed in [*SAMformer: Unlocking the Potential of Transformers in Time Series Forecasting with Sharpness-Aware Minimization and Channel-Wise Attention*](https://arxiv.org/pdf/2402.10198) <d-cite key="mairal2016endtoend"></d-cite>, one of Ambroise's recent paper.
 SAMformer combines Sharpness-Aware Minimization (SAM) <d-cite key="mairal2016endtoend"></d-cite> and channel-wise attention to obtain a light-weight SOTA model with improved robustness and signal propagation compared to its competitors.
 CKN opened a new line of research in deep learning by demonstrating the benefits of the kernel trick for deep convolutional representations.
 This blog aims to provide a high-level view of the CKN architecture while explaining how to implement it from scratch without relying on modern deep-learning frameworks.
 For a more complete picture from the mathematical side, we invite the reader to refer to the original paper

 ## Trainability Issues due to the Attention 🔎
 Before diving into the CKN itself, we briefly recall what the *kernel trick* stands for.
 TODO